andrewdodd/docopt-uc/README.md

 # Thanks

-To [Kim Blomqvist's blog post](http://kblomqvist.github.io/2013/03/21/creating-beatiful-command-line-interfaces-for-embedded-systems-part1) for inspiring me to do this, and to the [docopt library](http://docopt.org/) for making it possible.
+To [Kim Blomqvist's blog post](http://kblomqvist.github.io/2013/03/21/creating-beatiful-command-line-interfaces-for-embedded-systems-part1) for inspiring me to do this, and to both the [docopt library](http://docopt.org/) and CS for making it possible.

+# Contributing

+All contributions are welcome, also forking and evolving is too!